mcruz206/LearnAI-Bootcamp/lab03.1-tdsp_and_amls/README.md

   *  You will need an Azure Machine Learning Services account.
 [Open this reference](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation), and complete only the sections marked **"Sign in to the Azure portal"** and **"Create Azure Machine Learning accounts"**.
 Write down the *Experimentation account name* and bring it to class.
   *  You can install the Azure Machine Learning Workbench locally:
         *  [Open this reference](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation) and follow the sections marked **Install Azure Machine Learning Workbench on Windows** or choose your OS type from the instructions there.
+        *  You'll also need Docker for certain parts of the lab.
+[Open this reference](https://www.docker.com/docker-windows) and follow the instructions for installing Docker locally.

   *  Or you can use a Windows Data Science Virtual Machine (DSVM) to run this lab:
         *  [Navigate to this path](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.windows-data-science-vm), and create a Windows Azure Data Science Virtual Machine (DSVM).
 Choose a VM size of: DS3_V2, with 4 virtual CPUs and 14-Gb RAM.
 When the DSVM is deployed, start it using the [Azure portal.](https://portal.azure.com)